Tougher Covid-19 restrictions have been announced for Liverpool, Warrington, Hartlepool and Middlesbrough aimed at curbing a rise in infection rates.

 – Where have restrictions been eased?

-New measures were announced earlier this week restricting restaurants, cafes, bars and pubs to takeaway only, and all hospitality venues will be required to close between 10pm and 5am in Bolton.
+Under measures announced last month, restaurants, cafes, bars and pubs in Bolton were restricted to takeaway only, and all hospitality venues were required to close between 10pm and 5am.